yungshun317/ansible-k8s-helm-confluent/README.md

 confluent-cp-kafka-connect-offset
 confluent-cp-kafka-connect-status
 confluent-topic
-root@kafka-client:/# kafka-topics --zookeeper confluent-cp-zookeeper-headless:2181 --delete --topic confluent-topicTopic confluent-topic is marked for deletion.
+root@kafka-client:/# kafka-topics --zookeeper confluent-cp-zookeeper-headless:2181 --delete --topic confluent-topic Topic confluent-topic is marked for deletion.
 Note: This will have no impact if delete.topic.enable is not set to true. root@kafka-client:/# kafka-topics --list --zookeeper confluent-cp-zookeeper-headless:2181 __confluent.support.metrics